-Fund performance is based on close of business prices.
+Both the Fund and Index performance are based on close of business prices.

 Pricing

 The Fund's price will swing to bid or offer to protect existing investors from the costs associated with buying or selling the fund's underlying assets when other investors are entering or leaving the fund.
 Performance is based on this pricing.